 10 – Admire modern art at Kunsthaus Zürich

 See if you can spot Monet’s waterlilies and get your head around Warhol’s pop art exhibition.
 From watercolor to concrete, all the major styles are represented here.
+If you’re looking for an art fix during your time in the city Kunsthaus Zurich is the place to go!

 11 – Take in the city views from Lindenhofplatz